skip-mev/docs/docs/slinky/integrations/1-neutron.md

    slinky
    ```

-   > Notice, some default values may need to change depending on how you've setup your node + slinky-sidecar.
-See the **Important defaults to change** section in the [Migration Guide](../validator/5-migration-guide.md#important-defaults-to-change)

 3. **Point your chain binary at the Slinky sidecar**

    The chain binary has been altered to accept new options which are used to configure your application.
 The following options in `app.toml` are relevant to Slinky operation.